ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 Now the question is how faster is this approach compared the previous one:  what improvement did we make?
 We can run a simple benchmark test with various size of the simulation compute how long it takes to execute the full walk.
-To run the benchmark I am using `Rbenchmark` and I set 50 repetition for each walk to average the execution times.
+To run the benchmark I am using `Rbenchmark` and I set 50 repetitions for each walk to average the execution times.
 The average execution time for the two version is displayed below.

 {% include image.html img="/assets/images/ml-ds-best-practices/unnamed-chunk-15-1.png" caption="Execution comparisons" %}